 Does it clearly represent the page content?

 If the page is part of a set, does the title help distinguish it from other pages?
-(Page title should be descriptive name only, not “Set Name”|”Descriptive Name”)
+(Page title should be descriptive name only, not “Set Name”|”Descriptive Name”) (Use “Descriptive Name” only; not, “Set Name” | “Descriptive Name”)

 For documents or apps, the title should include the document or app name.